spelunky-fyi/overlunky/README.md

 git submodule update --init --recursive cargo build
 ```
 The debug build will be in `target/debug/`.
+To enable debug logging, `set RUST_LOG=debug` in *the game environment*, e.g. where you run Spel2.exe.